 📝 Ingredient notes

 - Heavy cream: Heavy cream also known as whipping cream has a fat content of between 36% and 40%, the cream I am using is 36% to make this Coffee Caramel Icecream recipe that makes the ice cream super creamy and fluffy.
 Use it very cold.
-Don´t have a substitution for this as you need a very rich, fatty cream for the right soft and fluffy ice cream texture
+To substitute, check out my heavy cream substitute article.

 - Sweetened condensed milk: Condensed milk is kind of an important ingredient if you want to make No churn Ice cream like this Mocha ice cream recipe without an expensive ice cream machine.
 Condensed milk is cow’s milk from which water has been removed (roughly 60% of it).
 It is most often found with sugar added, in the form of sweetened condensed milk.
 Sweetened condensed milk is a very thick, sweet product, which when canned can last for years without refrigeration, if not opened.
 Possibly you can substitute it with a product called evaporated milk, which has undergone a lengthier preservation process because it is not sweetened.
 Evaporated milk is known in some countries as unsweetened condensed milk.
 Both products have a similar amount of water removed however since evaporated milk does not contain sugar, you will need to add sugar into it (possibly glucose syrup that makes the ice cream softer vs granulated sugar)